Cdaprod/ai_orchestration_layer/README.md

 1. **User Interaction Layer**: Includes the user interface and API gateway for handling user requests.

-2. **Routing and Orchestration Layer**: Consists of the LLM router (e.g., Cdaprod/RouteLLM) and orchestration tools (e.g., Autogen, Langgraph, LangChain) for directing requests to appropriate models and managing the multi-agent system.
+2. **Routing and Orchestration Layer**: Consists of the LLM router (e.g., RouteLLM) and orchestration tools (e.g., Autogen, Langgraph, LangChain) for directing requests to appropriate models and managing the multi-agent system.

 3. **Model Layer**: Contains various language models from OpenAI, Anthropic, Grok, LLaMA, and custom fine-tuned models.